ravipurohit1991/lauetoolsnn/README.md

 $ python setup.py install
 ```

-See procedure_usage_lauetoolsnn.pdf in lauetoolsnn/presentations directory for installation and details about the configuration file to be used with GUI.
+See procedure_usage_lauetoolsnn.pdf for installation and how to write the configuration file to be used with GUI.

 ### Example case
 Two example case studies are included in the lauetoolsnn\examples folder.